proxia-mes/interfaces/README.md

 # Level 0: "interfaces"

-On the highest level in the "interfaces" git repository is called "interfaces".
+The highest level is the "interfaces" git repository itself.

 # Level 1: Modules